Centerline Buffers

 APPLICATION

-• May be used on high-speed, two-lane facilities.
+• May be used on high-speed two-lane and undivided four-lane facilities.

 • May be included in new or reconstruction projects or implemented through roadway reconfigurations.